Featured Resources

 Headlights must be used when dark and when riding on a highway right-of-way.

-- Kids four years old or younger must ride in vehicles while safely secured in a federally consented child seat.
+- Kids 4 years old or younger and weighing 40 lbs. or under, must ride in vehicles while safely secured in a federally consented child seat.

-- Kids between the ages of four and eight must be seated in federally approved safety seats or boosters.
+- Kids under 8 years old must be seated in federally approved safety seats or boosters until they reach over 80 lbs in weight, or are taller than 4 ft 9 in.
 If size prevents a child from fitting properly in a seat or booster he or she must instead employ a seat belt.

 Reporting a Drunk or Dangerous Driver